Kuromaea/Kuromaea/README.md

 - 🌱 I’m currently learning **courses**

-- 💬 Ask me about **Flutter, Dart, HTML, CSS, Bootstrap, Javascript, React and more..**
+- 💬 Ask me about **Flutter, Dart, HTML, CSS, Javascript and more..**

 ### PORTFOLIO